Vysochanskij–Petunin inequality: Properties

 The theorem refines Chebyshev's inequality by including the factor of 4/9, made possible by the condition that the distribution be unimodal.

 It is common, in the construction of control charts and other statistical heuristics, to set λ = 3, corresponding to an upper probability bound of 4/81= 0.04938..., and to construct 3-sigma limits to bound nearly all (i.e. 95%) of the values of a process output.
 Without unimodality Chebyshev's inequality would give a looser bound of 1/9 = 0.11111....

 One-sided version

-An improved version of the Vysochanskij-Petunin inequality for one-sided tail bounds exists.
-For a unimodal random variable $X$ with mean $\mu$ and variance $\sigma^2$, and $r \geq 0$, the one-sided Vysochanskij-Petunin inequality (Mercadier and Strobel, 2021) holds as follows:
+A version of the Vysochanskij-Petunin inequality for one-sided tail bounds exists.
+For a unimodal random variable $X$ with mean $\mu$ and variance $\sigma^2$, and $r \geq 0$, a one-sided Vysochanskij-Petunin inequality derived by Mercadier and Strobel (2021) holds as follows: